JakeSteam/blog-personal/_drafts/2025-04-23-april-android-games-2025.md

 ## #2: [Thronglets](https://play.google.com/store/apps/details?id=com.netflix.NGP.Venice)

-Thronglets is closely based on the episode "[Plaything](<https://en.wikipedia.org/wiki/Plaything_(Black_Mirror)>)" from the latest Black Mirror episode, and I'd highly recommend watching that first to avoid spoilers!
+Thronglets is closely based on the episode "[Plaything](<https://en.wikipedia.org/wiki/Plaything_(Black_Mirror)>)" from the latest Black Mirror series, and I'd highly recommend watching that first to avoid spoilers!
+It is also related indirectly to "[Bandersnatch](https://en.wikipedia.org/wiki/Black_Mirror:_Bandersnatch)", the playable Netflix show from 2018.

 ### Screenshots